Together in Christ: 'True Justice Is Rooted in God's Justice' — Deuteronomy 24:17-18

 Key Thought

-God demanded that His people treat people in ways that may not seem logical, politically expedient, or profitable.
+God demanded that His people treat others in ways that may not seem logical, politically expedient, or profitable to some people.
 This commitment to God's nature seems foolish to people lacking God's character, compassion, and justice.
-They must protect the widow, care for the fatherless and orphans, make provisions to sustain the poor, and treat the foreigners among them with the respect and love God treated them when they were enslaved people in Egypt.
+Yet the Lord insists that His people protect the widow, care for the fatherless and orphans, make provisions to sustain the poor, and treat the foreigners among them with the same respect and love [5] God treated His people when they were enslaved people in Egypt.
 Even today, these standards don't make political sense to many people.
 But, as people who live in relationships with others based on God's righteous character, gracious compassion, and faithful justice, we embrace God's standards until they become our own.
-After all, He has given us this command!
+After all, He has given us this command: "Love your neighbor as yourself!"
+[6]

 Today's Prayer